antonfirsov/docs/2020/08-Aug/august-ml.net-api-and-tooling-updates/august-ml.net-api-and-tooling-updates.md

 ## What’s new with the ML.NET API?

 ### New algorithms and features for anomaly detection and time series data
 Time series data is a series of data points that are sequenced in time order.
-Monthly number of product sales over a year is a great example of time series data:
+A common example of time series data is monthly number of product sales over a year:

 ![Time series data example](time-series-data.png)

 There are many applications for time series data and machine learning; anomaly detection and forecasting are two of the most commons scenarios which are also supported by ML.NET.

 With **anomaly detection**, you can find abnormal spikes in your time series data; for example, you could use anomaly detection to identify potentially fraudulant transactions on your credit card or spikes in power consumption based on daily readings from a meter.

-With **forecasting**, you can use past time series data to make predictions about future behavior; for example, you could use forecasting to make seasonal sales predictions or predict the weather.
+With **forecasting**, you can use past time series data to make predictions about future behavior; for example, you could use forecasting to project monthly sales based on previous months' sales or to predict the weather.

+#### Detect Entire Anomaly by SrCnn algorithm
 The ML.NET 1.5 update added a new anomaly detection algorithm called [DetectEntireAnomalyBySrCnn](https://docs.microsoft.com/dotnet/api/microsoft.ml.timeseriescatalog.detectentireanomalybysrcnn?view=ml-dotnet) which allows you to detect anomalies for an entire dataset at once; this is in contrast to the existing [DetectAnomalyBySrCnn](https://docs.microsoft.com/dotnet/api/microsoft.ml.timeseriescatalog.detectanomalybysrcnn?view=ml-dotnet) algorithm, which streams parts of the dataset and examines a window around points to find anomalies.

 This new algorithm is faster than the DetectAnomalyBySrCnn algorithm and can work on arbitrarily-sized datasets since it can train on batches of a fixed size, but it also consumes more memory since it loads the entire dataset in memory.
 You can use the new DetectEntireAnomalyBySrCnn algorithm if you have all your data on hand.

 However, if your time series data is streaming, you don’t have all your data on hand, or your data is too large to fit in memory, you can still use the previous DetectAnomalyBySrCnn algorithm.

-[Here](https://docs.microsoft.com/dotnet/api/microsoft.ml.timeseriescatalog.detectentireanomalybysrcnn?view=ml-dotnet#examples) is an example using the new DetectEntireAnomalyBySrCnn algorithm.
+Check out this [sample](https://docs.microsoft.com/dotnet/api/microsoft.ml.timeseriescatalog.detectentireanomalybysrcnn?view=ml-dotnet#examples) to see how to use the DetectEntireAnomalyBySrCnn algorithm.

+#### Root cause detection
 This update also added [root cause detection](https://github.com/dotnet/machinelearning/blob/master/docs/api-reference/time-series-root-cause-localization.md), which is an explainability feature that identifies which inputs caused an anomaly.
 For example, say you have housing data for Seattle, and one of the house listings shows an abnormally high price (e.g. an anomaly) on August 6.
 Using root cause detection, you may find that the neighborhood and property type are the contributing factors to the abnormally high price.
 The 1.5.1 update also added the ability for you to define a threshold for root cause analysis which can influence which features are chosen as root causes.

 The code below shows how to implement root cause detection and print the results (full sample can be found [here](https://github.com/dotnet/machinelearning/blob/master/docs/samples/Microsoft.ML.Samples/Dynamic/Transforms/TimeSeries/LocalizeRootCause.cs)).